 Coronavirus (COVID-19): Outpatient appointment guidance

-In response to the national guidance issued regarding coronavirus (COVID-19), we are working to provide the majority of our outpatient appointments virtually (not face-to-face), with telephone clinics and video clinics for our patients where appropriate.
+In response to the national guidance issued regarding coronavirus (COVID-19), over the last few months, our staff have worked extremely hard to provide the majority of outpatient appointments virtually (not face-to-face), with telephone and video clinics for our patients.

-Our teams will call you before your appointment is due to advise you if you are required to a face-to-face appointment, so please do not call the hospital, as we are extremely busy.
+Our teams will contact you before your appointment is due to advise you if you are required to attend a face-to-face appointment.

 We will ensure that we keep you updated - thank you for your understanding and support.